Profile Choices in your Degree

 Kernfach Asienwissenschaften (mandatory via BASIS; please take note that your choice is restricted by your choice of accompanying subject)

-In the following degree programmes, you do not need to take any action.
-The Examinations Office will book the profiles directly into your examination account, as a decision was already made during admission due to the different admission requirements.
-Only if you have been admitted to several profiles will you be asked via your programme management which profile you have finally decided on.
-You will not receive a separate notification of your successful enrolment.
+In the following degree programs, you do not need to take any action.
+The Examination Office will book the profiles directly into your examination account, as a decision was already made during admission due to the different admission requirements.
+Only if you have been admitted to several profiles you will be asked via your program management which profile you have finally decided on.
+You will not receive a separate notification of your successful enrollment.
 However, the profile can be viewed in your performance overview ("Notenspiegel") after booking in BASIS.

 Summer Term